Project Status: When you need to do this

 When deciding the new location we encourage you to consider how close it is to:

 - services such as electrical wires and sewer/drainage lines

 If you don’t follow the permit conditions it is an offence and you can be penalised.

 If your permit is refused

 If your permit has been refused, under the state government's policy, you can appeal to the Land and Environment Court within 3 months.

 An application for a review of the determination of a permit is not available under section 82A, 82B and 96AB of the Environmental Planning and Assessment Act.

 State environmental planning policy

-The state government introduced its environmental planning policy for vegetation in non-rural areas in 2017.
-The policy changed how and when you need to apply for approval to prune and remove trees on private property, including the need for development consent for heritage trees.
-The policy also covers assessment timeframes and an appeals process.
+The state government has introduced consolidated legislation that outlines how and when you need to apply for approval to prune and remove trees on private property, including the need for development consent for heritage trees.
+This State Environmental Planning Policy (Biodiversity and Conservation) 2021 includes the 2017 state environmental planning policy for vegetation in non-rural areas.
+It also covers assessment timeframes and an appeals process.

 The policy repealed clauses 5.9 and 5.9AA of the Sydney Local Environmental Plan 2012, which previously covered preserving trees and vegetation.